ezsock5/ezsock5/README.md

 FEATURES:

-1. Stable accessing speed to international
+1. Stable accessing speed to international websites

+2. pac : auto proxy configuration for iOS

+3. socks4,sock5

+4. run in windows, used in other devices(iOS,android)